(Last Updated On: April 12, 2021)

 It always helps to put thoughts into words…tends to make them tangible and memorable.

-Once you go through this simple process of finding your personal style, there are a couple of other things to consider.
+Once you go through this simple process of how to find your own style, there are a couple of other things to consider.

 First, your ruthless dissection of the current wardrobe might result in a closet that looks rather sparse!
 If you’ve recently changed your lifestyle dramatically due to retirement or climate relocation, there might not be much left that is suited to you at present.